subi-tech382/CodeAlpha_Iris_Classification/README.md

 # CodeAlpha_Iris_Classification
-data science task 1 for classifying iris fowers
+data science task 1 for classifying iris flowers using python and scikit-learn